Times change and my website needed to change too. To see the 2020 update of this page click this link

 A little cooked oatmeal is fine for pets.
 However, the high fiber content of oats tends to give pets loose stools when too much is added.
 It is a fine minor ingredient for diets prepared to help with chronic pet constipation (as is canned pumpkin and canned or cooked carrots) as long as cow's milk, onion or garlic are not in the product.

-Most dogs and cats have no problem consuming canned or cooked , unseasoned, peas.
+Most dogs and cats have no problem consuming moderate amounts of canned or cooked , unseasoned, peas.
 They are an excellent source of dietary carbohydrate and fiber.
 They are a good alternative to cereal grains in pets that might have food allergies.
+In cats their amount should be limited because of their high carbohydrate content.

 Cooked carrots are fine ingredients for dogs that accept them.
 When they remain moderately crunchy, they help clean the pet's teeth and keep its breath fresh.
 Cooked diced or shredded carrots can be fed in moderation to cats.

-Canned pumpkin when added to your pet's diet, is a great source of fiber and carbohydrate.
-Many cats, as well as dogs, love it.
+Canned pumpkin when added to your pet's diet in moderation, is a great source of fiber.
 Added pumpkin sometimes helps prevent loose stool as well as constipation.
 Use cooked fresh or pure canned pumpkin - not pie filling.

 The Fat Ingredient (1 parts of your pet's diet)

-If you serve your dog a home- cooked diet that is 50-60% meat or poultry with a 10-15% meat fat content, your dog is getting adequate fat in its diet.
-However, if you are feeding a cat or you are feeding your dog a dry (non-oily) fish, you may need to add more.
+If you serve your dog a home- cooked diet that is 50-60% meat or poultry with a 10-15% meat fat content, your dog or cat is getting adequate fat in its diet.
 When I increase the fat content, I prefer adding one part fresh chicken fat or beef suet and a small amount of flax seed oil for its omega-6 content.
 Too much fat in your pet's diet will become evident as a greasy stool.
-It is also thought to be a predisposing cause of pancreatitis.
+It will also contribute to obesity and it is thought to be a predisposing cause of pancreatitis.

 If you just fed the meat, carbohydrate and fat ingredients, your pet would not thrive.
-This is because red meat and fish are too low in calcium and vitamins.
+This is because the ingredients are too low in calcium and vitamins.
 Animals on their own got around this by consuming the prey animal's bones and internal organs.
 Meat and fish are also quite high in phosphorus, which inhibits the absorption of the calcium that is present in the total diet when the ratio of calcium to phosphorus is not the ideal (1.2:1)

 Pet food manufacturers solve this problem by adding powdered bone meal or calcium carbonate to their pet diets until they contain 1 to 1.2% calcium on a dry-matter basis.
 You can do something similar.
 The most readily available calcium supplement are 500 mg calcium carbonate antacid tablets (Tums, etc).
 I add 1.5 tablets per 10-15 pounds body weight per day - but no one really knows the daily calcium needs of individual pets.
 Do not use calcium supplements that are fortified with vitamin D because we will add D elsewhere.
 Alternatively, you may feel more secure just adding a reputable supplement such as Balance IT or Mazuri.